pokt-network/poktroll/docusaurus/docs/operate/infrastructure/devnet.md

 ### How to create

 Create a new YAML file in [devnets-configs](https://github.com/pokt-network/protocol-infra/tree/main/devnets-configs).
-Use [template](https://github.com/pokt-network/protocol-infra/blob/main/devnets-configs/_TEMPLATE_YAML_) as a reference.
+Use [this template](https://github.com/pokt-network/protocol-infra/blob/main/devnets-configs/_TEMPLATE_YAML_) as a reference.

 ### How to delete

 Remove the devnet config file.

-### Configure and update the version of the software
+### Configuring and updating DevNets

-We create a new image on all commits created in `main` branch and non-main branches if the PR has a `push-image` label.
+New container images are automatically built on each merge to the `main` branch and each push to non-main branches for which there exists a PR with the `push-image` label.
-Images named in the following format:
+Images named according to the following format:

 ```
 ghcr.io/pokt-network/poktrolld:sha-7042be3